HCY123902/PasoDoble/README.md

-# PasoDoble
+# Better LLM reasonign via Dual-Play

-This is the repostory for the paper "Better LLM reasonign via Dual-Play".
+This is the repostory for the paper ["Better LLM reasonign via Dual-Play"](https://arxiv.org/pdf/2511.11881).
 Our project page is at https://hcy123902.github.io/PasoDoble

 ## Setup